sandybei/Applied_Data_Science/README.md

 ```
 python lasso_logistic_regression.py
 ```
-to generate the 5 samples with the accuracy of the Logistic Regression model for each one of the feature selection methods.
+to generate the 5 samples of the Logistic Regression's accuracies scores for each one of the feature selection methods.

 ### 4. Statistical Comparison
 Run the command: